Cann65/aws-secure-static-website-terraform/README.md

     R53[Route 53] -->|Alias A| CF
 ```

-The key point: S3 stays private.
+The key point: S3 stays completely private.
 CloudFront is the only reader, and users only ever hit CloudFront over HTTPS.

 ---